 Substantially all of the leases in which the Company is the lessee are comprised of corporate office space and tower space.
-The Company is obligated under certain lease agreements for office space with lease terms expiring on various dates from October 31, 2024 through June 30, 2027, which includes a ten-year lease extension for its corporate headquarters.
-The Company entered into multiple lease agreements for tower space related to its TeamConnect business.
-The lease expiration dates range from January 31, 2021 to June 30, 2026.
+The Company is obligated under certain lease agreements for office space with lease terms expiring on various dates from October 31, 2024 through June 30, 2027, which includes a 10-year lease extension for its corporate headquarters.
+The Company entered into multiple lease agreements for tower space.
+The lease expiration dates range from July 31, 2021 to November 30, 2027.